AFRICAN ART TREASURES

 FORTY ACRES AND A MULE

 On January 16, 1865, General Sherman issued Special Field Order #15 in a field on the outskirts of Savannah.
 Shortly thereafter, General Rufus Saxton publicly addressed former slaves and church members at Second African Baptist Church on the provisions of Sherman’s offer, better known as the famous “forty acres and a mule” proclamation.
 Many years later, Dr. Martin Luther King Jr. would preach his “I Have A Dream” sermon here, an address he repeated during the famous march on Washington, D.C. in 1963.
+Learn more about this historic event on the unique 40 Acres and a Mule Walking Tour.

 A MOVING MONUMENT